TeamD_20150925

 • Interview cases and controls

-• For WGS clusters: students may have to call cases back to ask additional questions (determined by lead epidemiologist investigator).
-Students are encouraged to review questionnaires of previously interviewed cluster cases before calling new cases
+• For WGS clusters: students may call cases back to ask additional questions (determined by lead epidemiologist investigator).
+Students are encouraged to review questionnaires of previous cluster cases before calling new cases.

 • Data entry